aswinshibu2001/Generative-AI/README.md

 # 📌 Voice enabled Chatbot

-"A Python-based chatbot that uses NLP to understand and respond to user queries.
+A Python-based chatbot that uses NLP to understand and respond to user queries.
 It first convert the query of the user given via voice command into a text(ASR).
 This text is later then passed to an LLM to generate accurate response.
 This response will then converted back to audio clip and gets played to the user(TTS).

 The file can be runned using the command `streamlit run app.py`